What to Do With a Large Leylandii Tree

-As it was about 24 feet tall and 12 feet wide, we originally asked a gardener to give us a price for removing it entirely, but he wanted £700!!
-As this was only one part of the garden we needed to cultivate, we didn't want to pay that much so we set about trimming it back ourselves.
-We felt we couldn't make it look any worse so we would just give it a go.
+As it was about 24 feet tall and 12 feet wide, we originally asked a gardener to give us a price for removing it entirely.
+He wanted £700!
+As this was only one part of the garden we needed to cultivate, we didn't want to pay that much.
+So we set about trimming it back ourselves.
+We felt we couldn't make it look any worse, so we would just give it a go.
 We are rather proud of the results.

-Our huge tree was dominating our garden and it created a wall of fir that was the first thing you saw as you looked out the window.
-The greenhouse and lawn behind could not be seen unless you pushed past the lleylandi and went into the darkest end of our garden.
+Our huge tree was dominating our garden, and it created a wall of fir that was the first thing you saw as you looked out the window.
+The greenhouse and lawn behind could not be seen unless you pushed past the leylandii and went into the darkest end of our garden.

 To start to tackle this monster tree, we decided to take the very top of the tree off first.
 As we had only a hand saw, we only removed the top 6 feet of the tree.
 The trunk was still fairly slim and easy to cut at that point.

-A suitable ladder was secured in amongst the branches and I held the bottom steady.
-My husband chose an area which was comfortable to saw, and he cut at the side so as it fell, it didn't land on him or me.
+A suitable ladder was securely tied in amongst the branches and I held the bottom steady.
+We chose an area which was comfortable to saw by hand, and we cut at the side so the tip fell away from us.
 We only worked with what we felt safe with, and although it wasn't very daring, it did make a noticeable difference to the look of the tree.

 We cut the top to stop the tree growing any taller, and it also gave the shape of the fir tree a more rounded look.
 Cutting a smaller bit off the top like this also stopped it looking like it had been brutally hacked.

 Trimming a Leylandii